 NBS should consider how to break down the barriers between IT and statistical staff by moving from rigid separate roles to one where statisticians have stronger technical skills for example by embracing data science and analytical skills. .
 These new job roles may need skills in data engineering, data analysis, data science, web design, UI/UX design, graphic design and digital publishing.
 This could include:

-Influencing university curriculums (both IT and statistics) to better meet the needs of the statistical and data in Moldova;
+Influencing university curriculums (both IT and statistics) to better meet the needs of the statistical and data ecosystem in Moldova;

 Adapting the recruitment policy to reflect the growing demand for the new job roles when recruiting statisticians;